Go to content

 • If the possibility of a new mineral still stands after reading the procedures and guidelines, please download the checklist for new-mineral proposals.
 Provide the data asked for, as far as possible.

-• Send the completed checklist (preferably in electronic format) to the CNMNC chairman.
+• Send the completed checklist (in electronic format) to the CNMNC chairman.

 • Send proposals to change existing nomenclature to the CNMNC vice-chairman.